Maps

 // Setting a valuefizz.set(68, 0);

-// Getting the value by its keylet gotButUnsure: Int? = fizz.get(68); // returns Int or null, therefore the type is Int?let mustHaveGotOrErrored: Int = fizz.get(68)!!; // explicitly asserting that the value must not be null, // which may crush at runtime if the value is, in fact, null
+// Getting the value by its keylet gotButUnsure: Int? = fizz.get(68); // returns Int or null, therefore the type is Int?let mustHaveGotOrErrored: Int = fizz.get(68)!!; // explicitly asserting that the value must not be null, // which may crash at runtime if the value is, in fact, null

-// Alternatively, we can check for the key in the if statementif (gotButUnsure != null) { // Hooray, let's use !! without fear now and cast Int? to Int let definitelyGotIt: Int = fizz.get(68)!!;} else { // Do something else...}
+// Alternatively, we can check for the key in an if statementif (gotButUnsure != null) { // Hooray, let's use !! without fear now and cast Int? to Int let definitelyGotIt: Int = fizz.get(68)!!;} else { // Do something else...}

 Replace values, .replace()